 Overall, the assessors are of the view that the management system in HIMI is generally consistent with both national and international laws and standards and with the achievement of sustainable fisheries as required by MSC principles 1 and 2.
-Element 1 of SG60 is therefore met.
+Element 1 of SG 60 is therefore met.
 All components of the management system for the fishery have established transparent mechanisms for the resolution of disputes which are generally regarded as effective.
-The fishery therefore meets the first element of SG80.
-However, since CCAMLR's dispute resolution mechanism is untested and some parts have been identified as requiring improvement, the fishery does not meet all elements of the first scoring element of SG60 and the second elements of SG80 and SG100.
-Customary rights are not an issue in this fishery therefore the final element of SG60, SG80 and SG100 are not relevant.
+The fishery therefore meets the first element of SG 80.
+However, since CCAMLR's dispute resolution mechanism is untested and some parts have been identified as requiring improvement, the fishery does not meet all elements of the first scoring element of SG 100.
+The management system acts proactively to avoid legal disputes and meets the third element of SG 60 and the second elements of SG 80 and SG 100 are not relevant.
 A score of 90 is therefore considered appropriate.